flier/rust-maglev/README.md

 assert_eq!(*m.get(&"bob"), "Wednesday");
 ```

-Maglev will `std::collections::hash_map::DefaultHasher` by default, we could use the given hash builder to hash keys.
+Maglev use `std::collections::hash_map::DefaultHasher` by default, we could use the given hash builder to hash keys.

 ```rust
 use fasthash::spooky::SpookyHash128;